ckdextergames/Icarus_mods/README.md

 Notes:
 A. This mod only impacts Hard Mode prospects and open world.
 If there's a lot of popular demand, I could consider making different versions for medium, but for now, it's just for Hard.
 B. This mod doesn't specifically alter Horde Mode waves.
 For that, I'd suggest Semac's mods.
+C. Yes, especially for level 3, there may be some bears spawning in trees.
+Enjoy.

 Good hunting!